HanSolo/JDKMon/README.md

 affected by the CVE's found in the NVD but you at least get the info that there are vulnerabilities for 11.0.13.

 ![JDKMon](https://i.ibb.co/8MB9Lmx/JDKMon.png)

+If you hover over a distribution, a tooltip will pop up that shows you the path where the distribution is installed, the number of modules the distribution comes with if it is modular and the size of the folder it is installed in.

 When you click on the yellow circle a window will open which shows the CVE's found.
 You can click on each CVE to open it in a browser with more detailled information.